 Caribbean vs. US Medical School: Which One Is Right for You?

-If you are considering applying to medical school, chances are you’re starting to explore your options.
+If you considering applying to medical school, chances are you’re been exploring your options for several locations.
 Should you apply to only medical schools in the United States?
 Or should you broaden your search to include Caribbean medical schools?

-Here are 6 factors to consider when choosing between a Caribbean and US medical school.
+6 factors to consider when choosing a Caribbean and US medical school.

 Factor #1.
 Evaluation of Medical School Application

-In addition to academic achievements and scores, Caribbean medical schools also look at things like volunteer and job experience, extracurricular activities, life experiences, and exposure to the medical profession.
-This is invaluable, as some research has shown that relying too heavily on the numbers could result in discounting students who would be great physicians.
+In addition to academic achievements and scores, Caribbean medical schools often have a move holistic application evaluation process and will additional things like volunteer and job experience, extracurricular activities, life experiences, and exposure to the medical profession, Medical schools like St. George’s University understand relying too heavily only on MCAT numbers could result in discounting students who would be great physicians.

 Factor #2.
 Admission Dates

-Most Caribbean medical schools have rolling admissions, meaning that they accept students two to three times a year, usually in August and January.
-In contrast, medical schools in the United States only allow entry in the fall.
+Most Caribbean medical schools have rolling admissions.
+That means they accept students two to three times a year, usually in August and January.
+In contrast, medical schools in the United States only begin programs in the fall.
 If your application to a US medical school is not accepted the first time, you will have to wait an entire year before reapplying.
-However, you have a second opportunity for medical school admissions when applying to a Caribbean medical school if you are not accepted the first time around.
-Some schools give you the option to start right away…or, if you get off a waitlist from a US school, the school will refund your money.

 Factor #3.
 The In-Person Interview

 It’s exciting to hear back from a medical school that they have reviewed your application and are inviting you for an interview!
 If it’s a medical school in the US, being able to get to an in-person interview is likely easier than traveling to an interview in the Caribbean.
 The best Caribbean medical schools offer virtual tours, and accepted students can attend social events in the U.S. and join specific Facebook groups.
-Some will even reimburse you for your airfare and a three-night hotel stay if you matriculate into the program.
-Keep in mind, however, that due to safety procedures and restrictions from Covid-19, many interviews may be virtual now regardless of location.
+Some schools may reimburse students for airfare and lodging under specific terms and conditions..

 Factor #4.
 Getting Accepted